sampshah/sampshah.github.io/_posts/2020-05-28-starting-to-start.md

 **Causes and Effects**
 Since some of the effects also become the cause after a while, let us discuss them in the same umbrella.
 The primary cause of this problem is the fear of unknown.
 This is something that was also discussed in the previous post.
 Let's elaborate on that.
 The complexity of the task, or the anticipation of failure can be daunting.
 The task may seem mamoth even if it may not be, just because you may not have done it before.
 Unless it is straight-forward or has a tutorial or a DIY guide to it, it may be fearful to dive into it and making considerable progress at it.
 This can cause you to turn to other tasks at hand.
 You would try to procrastinate the task at all costs and do whatever else you can to avoid it.
 This can be very harmful as you avoid it but it only gets worse, because it has to be done and you lose out on time.
 Which futher makes you avoid it more.
 If this was not enough, imposter syndrome comes into play.
-You feel you my not be as good at it as the people who assigned you the task think you are.
+You feel you may not be as good at it as the people who assigned you the task think you are.
 You may compare yourself with others, and be demotivated.
 Along with other problems in life, this can lead to depression too.
-Everyone of us face this, you are not alone.
+Everyone of us faces this, you are not alone.

 **Solution**
 1. Prepare yourself mentally.